scrapy-plugins/scrapy-zyte-api/docs/usage/session.rst

 subject to the Zyte API session time limits.

-Cookie sessions are most useful on websites where sessions are tracked purely through cookies, with no server-side IP binding.
+Cookie sessions are most useful on websites where sessions are tracked purely through cookies, with no server-side IP binding or browser fingerprinting.

 .. note::